ptfonseca/pcal/README.md

 [1] "Negative"    "Weak"        "Substantial" "Strong"      "Decisive"
 ```

  To compare the results with those from standard likelihood ratio tests it can be useful to obtain the strength of the evidence against the null hypothesis.
-This can be archieved by using the inverse of the Bayes factors, which is equivalent to putting the null hypothesis in the denominator of the Bayes factor:
+This can be archived by using the inverse of the Bayes factors:

  ```r
  > bfactor_interpret(c(0.1, 1.2, 3.5, 13.9, 150))